Revisiting transverse momentum broadening in dense QCD media: -distribution from Moli ere's theory of multiple scattering

 where we integrate over $\x$ and sum over $n$, from $n\!=\!0$ to infinity.
-Notice that we still have $\int_\k \cP^{\rm LT}(\k,L)\!=\!1$, since all terms in \eqn{eq:expli_cP_series}, apart from the LO, vanish after integrating over $\k$ and $\x$.
+Notice that we still have $\int_\k \cP^{\rm LP}(\k,L)\!=\!1$, since all terms in \eqn{eq:expli_cP_series}, apart from the (0) term, vanish after integrating over $\k$ and $\x$.
 Formally, the series representation introduced above is asymptotically divergent.
 Nevertheless, a very good approximation of the exact solution can be obtained when the series is truncated before it diverges at $n < n_{\rm max}\sim Q_{s0}^2/\mu_\ast^2$.
-For a broader discussion on the origin of this truncation, we refer the reader to \cite{Iancu:2004bx}.
+For a broader discussion on the origin of this truncation, we refer the reader to \cite{Iancu:2004bx}, where Moli\`ere's expansion was explored in the Color Glass Condensate framework.

-In order to recast \eqn{eq:expli_cP_series} in a more compact form we define the dimensionless expansion parameter \beq \lambda\equiv \frac{\hat{q}_0}{\hat{q}}=\frac{1}{\log(Q^2/\mu_\ast^{ 2})} \ll 1\, . \eeq This allows us to re-write \eqn{eq:expli_cP_series} as \beq && (4 \pi)^{-1} Q_s^2 \, \cP(\k,L)\equiv f\left(x,\lambda\right) = \sum_{n=0}^\infty \lambda^n f^{(n)} (x) \, . \eeq where $x\equiv \k^2/Q_s^2$.
+In order to recast \eqn{eq:expli_cP_series} in a more compact form we define the dimensionless expansion parameter \beq \lambda\equiv \frac{\hat{q}_0}{\hat{q}}=\frac{1}{\log(Q^2/\mu_\ast^{ 2})} \ll 1\, . \eeq This allows us to re-write \eqn{eq:expli_cP_series} as \beq && (4 \pi)^{-1} Q_s^2 \, \cP(\k,L)\equiv f\left(x,\lambda\right) = \sum_{n=0}^\infty \lambda^n f^{(n)} (x) \, , \eeq where $x\equiv \k^2/Q_s^2$.